Every Owner/Member Has a Vote & a Voice.

-From our Corporate Board composed of owner/members who are nominated and elected by an owner/member majority vote and who set budgets and establish policy, to the Divisional Boards with representatives from each AD Network who set strategy and approve programs, every member has a voice and every owner/member has a vote.
+From our Corporate Board composed of owner/members who are nominated and elected by an owner/member majority vote and who set budgets and establish policy, to the Divisional Boards who set strategy and approve programs, every member has a voice and every owner/member has a vote.

 Part of the process of being on the divisional board is that we deal with issues that affect the membership.
 When an issue is brought to the board, we discuss it; if there's a vote needed, we vote.
 It's a very collaborative process with everyone's opinion taken into consideration, and those opinions represent our membership across the country.Member since 2000

 I believe it's the best of private company governance with the transparency of public company governance.
 The Board discusses and votes on every critical decision for the company.
 I’m often asked by AD members, ‘Do you know what's happening to the money, and do you know how it's being spent?’.
 Any board member can honestly answer ‘yes’, – we have complete financial transparency and oversight.Member since 1993

 The AD Corporate Board is composed of owner/members nominated and elected by an owner/member majority vote.
 They are responsible for establishing AD’s budget and policies, and for corporate governance.
 There are a number of functional committees on the board, including the audit committee and the formal compensation committee.
 Majority vote rules on our Board and term limits are generally seven years.